Quantum traces for $\mathrm{SL}_n(\mathbb{C})$: The case $n=3$: Classical trace polynomials for SLn

-\begin{definition} The \textit{classical trace polynomial} $\widetilde{\mathrm{Tr}}_\gamma(X_i^{1/n}) \in \mathscr{T}_n^1(\idealtriang)$ associated to the immersed oriented closed curve $\gamma$, transverse to the ideal triangulation $\idealtriang$, is defined by
+\begin{definition} The \textit{$\mathrm{SL}_n$-classical trace polynomial} $\widetilde{\mathrm{Tr}}_\gamma(X_i^{1/n}) \in \mathscr{T}_n^1(\lambda)$ associated to the immersed oriented closed curve $\gamma$, transverse to the ideal triangulation $\lambda$, is defined by

 where on the right hand side we have taken the usual matrix trace.
-Note that this is independent of where we start along the curve $\gamma$, since the trace is invariant under conjugation. \end{definition}
+Note that this is independent of where one starts along the curve $\gamma$, by the conjugation invariance of the trace. \end{definition}